putriapril72/html-introduction/README.md

 ### Elements used :
 1. img
 - to display the website image.
-a. src : for url image
+ - src : for url image
-b. alt : for image description
+ - alt : for image description
-c. height : for change height of image
+ - height : for change height of image
-d. widht : for change widht of image
+ - widht : for change widht of image
 2. a
 - for link it to website page
-a. href : contains the url of the link destination
+ - href : contains the url of the link destination
 3. h1, h2
 - serves to display the heading
 4. list
-a. li, stores each list item
+ - li, stores each list item
-b. ol, Ordered List
+ - ol, Ordered List
-c. ui, Unordered List
+ - ui, Unordered List

   ### Insight
   By utilizing every structure and element that exists, we can make the web look the way we want